Effective Workflow Automation with Grunt [Step-by-Step Guide]

 Installing Grunt

-Installing Grunt is pretty easy because it uses the node package manager.
-This means that you may also have to install Node itself.
-Open a terminal or a command prompt (I’ll be calling this terminal from now on) and enter nmp -v.
+Installing Grunt is straightforward because it uses the Node Package Manager (npm).
+This means you may also need to install Node.js.
+Open a terminal or command prompt (referred to as terminal from now on) and enter npm -v.

-If you see a version number you have npm installed, if you see a "command not found" error, you’ll have to install it by going to the node downloads page and selecting the version you need.
+If you see a version number, you have npm installed.
+If you see a “command not found” error, you’ll need to install it by visiting the Node.js downloads page and selecting the version you need.

-Once Node is installed, getting Grunt is a matter of a single command issued in the terminal:
+Once Node.js is installed, getting Grunt is a matter of a single command issued in the terminal:

 npm install -g grunt-cli